 "In accordance with the [insert union name] agreement, active participation by an attorney is not allowed in the Ombudsman and Mediation stages of the ADR workers' compensation process.
-Your right to obtain legal advice is not limited and you may obtain such at your own expense at any time.
+Your However, you have the right to consult with an attorney and your right to obtain legal advice is not limited and you may obtain such at your own expense at any time.
 If the Ombudsman and Mediation stages of dispute resolution are unsuccessful and a written request for Arbitration has been timely filed, attorney participation is allowed.